 What a wonderful way to honor your loved one's memory and reflect on the sands of time and the lifetime and love that you shared.

-History of the HourglassThe hourglass, also known as a sand timer, sand glass, or sand clock, is a device traditionally used for the measurement of time.
+History of the HourglassA Device, also known as a sand timer, sand glass, or sand clock, is traditionally used for the measurement of time.

 Not until the 14th century is there actual evidence of their existence, appearing in a painting by Ambrogio Lorenzetti in 1328.
 The earliest written records came from the same period and appear on lists of ship supplies.